 Using these considerations, we can compute how well the telescope can distinguish neighboring stars.
 We do not expect it to resolve them fully if they are closer together on the sky than the angular width of the diffraction pattern.
-Of course, optical imperfections and pointing errors in a real telescope may degrade the image quality even further, but this is the best that we can do, limited only by the uncertainty principle.
+Of course, optical imperfections and pointing errors in a real telescope may degrade the image quality even further, but this is the best that can be done, limited only by the uncertainty principle.

-The calculation of the Fraunhofer amplitude far from the aperture is straightforward (Fig. 8.5):
+The calculation of the Fraunhofer amplitude far from the aperture is straightforward [Eq.